MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-go.md

     cd azure-data-explorer-go-cluster-management
     ```

 1. The program authenticates using Client credentials.
-You can use Azure CLI [az ad sp create-for-rbac](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac) command to create a service principal - save the client ID, client secret, and tenant ID information for use in the next step.
+You can use the Azure portal of CLI ([az ad sp create-for-rbac](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac) command) to create a service principal - save the client ID, client secret, and tenant ID information for use in the next step.

 1. Export required environment variables, including service principal information.
 You will also need to enter your subscription ID, resource group, and the region (location) where you want to create the cluster.